pyeventsourcing/eventsourcing/docs/topics/process.rst

 when the context manager exits.
 By default the ``shutdown()`` method is not called by ``close()``.
 If ``ActorModelRunner`` is constructed with ``shutdown_on_close=True``, which is ``False`` by default, then the actors will be shutdown by ``close()``, and so also when the context manager exits.
-Event so, shutting down the system actors will not shutdown a "mutliproc" base system.
+Even so, shutting down the system actors will not shutdown a "multiproc" base system.

 ..
 These methods can be used separately.
 A script can be called to initialise the base
 .. system.
 Another script can start the system actors.
 Another script can be called to